jranaraki/vllm-fit/README.md

 - `--gpuid 0` - Use GPU 0 only
 - `--gpuid 0,1,2` - Use GPUs 0, 1, and 2
 - `--gpuid all` (default) - Use all available GPUs

+### CPU Mode

+All three commands auto-detect your hardware.
+When no NVIDIA GPU is found, vllm-fit runs in CPU mode automatically: recommendations and profiling are based on available system RAM, and the generated `vllm serve` command omits the GPU-only flags (`--gpu_memory_utilization`, `--tensor_parallel_size`).
+No flag is needed to enable it — `--gpuid` is simply ignored on CPU-only machines.

 ## Output